Dijkstra Prize

 The Prize is sponsored jointly by the ACM Symposium on Principles of Distributed Computing (PODC) and the EATCS Symposium on Distributed Computing (DISC).
 This award is presented annually, with the presentation taking place alternately at ACM PODC and EATCS DISC.

-This year it will be presented at PODC 2010.
 The winners of the award will share the cash award, and each winning author will be presented with a plaque.
 An announcement of each year's prize recipient(s) will be included in the ACM PODC or EATCS DISC proceedings of that year, describing the paper's lasting contributions.

 Nominations and Eligibility